dinesh110598/Quark_Gluon_data/notes.md

 - MinCutPool
     - It uses a weight matrix $S$ which scales down the node dimension of the layer input
     - $S$ is obtained by a MLP on the layer input X, which is pretty weird for a pooling operation

+## Assumptions of the model
+- Is constructing A using KNN good enough?
+Try more neighbours?
+-